kcarden/CryptoPY/DEVELOPERS.md

 1. **Plugin Structure:** A plugin is a Python script located in the `plugins` directory.
 Name your plugin script with a meaningful and descriptive filename.

-2. **Plugin Function:** Each plugin must include a function that defines its main functionality.
-Consider starting with a function named `flashing_text()`.
+2. **Plugin Function:** Each plugin must include a function named `run_plugin(root)` that serves as the entry point for the plugin.
+The `root` argument is the Tkinter root window, allowing the plugin to interact with the main application.

 3. **Interacting with the Framework:** Plugins can access the core functionality of CryptoPY through the provided APIs.
 Use these APIs to interact with exchanges, data sources, or external services.